joelhawksley/identity/components/slides.md

 ^ Remember our code review comment about not knowing where the octicon method came from?

-^ Now our component is asking the same question!
+^ Now our code is asking us the same question!

 ---